ntjennings1/calculator/README.md

 ### Terminal Usage

-Open the command prompt and enter the src directory of the project.
-Usage depends on environment.
+Open the command prompt and enter your chosen home directory of the project.

 ```
-	cd $CALC_HOME/src
+	cd $CALC_HOME
 ```

 Invoke the main python script containing the calculator.

 ```
-	python main.py
+	python src/main.py
-	python3 main.py
 ```

 ## Acknowledgements